wfuctalsoft/AIP/readme.md

 Move all your files to one directory (main directory)

-![Your directory may look like this](https://github.com/wfuctalsoft/AIP/blob/images/image.png?raw=true) Create file 'Package.aini' in the main directory.
+![Your directory may look like this](https://github.com/wfuctalsoft/AIP/blob/images/image.png?raw=true) Create file `Package.aini` in the main directory.
 Open it with your text editor.
 ### Settings for Package.aini
 For change manufacturer, add this line in `Package.aini`